sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 The folder is created for you when you extract the project zip file.

-Open a new Terminal session from the folder 'sigma_public_embed` and run this command:
+Open a new Terminal session from the folder `sigma_public_embed` and run this command:

 **Run the command tro install the Express web-server:**
 ```code